wordofwarning/wordofwarning.org/current/2016-worksahead/donovan/index.md

 ---
 *Presented by* Word of Warning + Contact

-***Part of* Works Ahead Compact Edition 2016:**
-Hidden stories and half-remembered truths from Terri Donovan + Afreena Islam.
+*Part of* **Works Ahead Compact Edition 2016**: hidden stories and half-remembered truths from Terri Donovan + Afreena Islam.

 #### In Brief
 "*Finding Elsie* is about me, my Dad, my Gran… and dementia.
 This is my exploration of how relationships change and continue to change in my attempt to find a true reflection of my Elsie."